symfony/symfony-docs/book/internals/kernel.rst

 *Event Class*: :class:`Symfony\Component\HttpKernel\Event\GetResponseForControllerResultEvent`

 This event is not used by ``FrameworkBundle``, but it can be used to implement a view sub-system.
-This event is called *only* called if the Controller does *not* return a ``Response`` object.
+This event is called *only*  if the Controller does *not* return a ``Response`` object.
 The purpose of the event is to allow some other return value to be converted into a ``Response``.

 The value returned by the Controller is accessible via the ``getControllerResult`` method::